 Ecommerce businesses are integrating image search technology on their websites so customers can easily photograph products they are interested in and find similar examples on other sites that may be offering better deals.

 Imagine someone sees a beautiful couch, but it costs too much for them.
 If your business offers similar products at a more reasonable price, integrating image search into your website will allow you to potentially pick up on this sale, creating an extra revenue stream.

 Cart abandonment is the most frustrating reason for losing a sale because it means a user was considering buying your product, only to change their mind at the last minute.
 Data shows a 79 percent global rate of cart abandonment, highlighting how big a problem it is.

 One of the main reasons customers abandon their carts is the checkout procedure itself.
 No matter how well the lead has been nurtured, inefficient checkout processes raise the chances your users will abandon their cart.

 Therefore, if you want your ecommerce company to be successful, embrace technology that provides quick and efficient checkout solutions, such as:

 Equipped with this technology, your business can alleviate any potential difficulties customers may encounter at checkout.

 Many successful ecommerce ventures have got to where they are on the back of the cutting edge technology they employ.
-Take the opportunity these technologies provide to better understand what your customers want and deliver it to them more efficiently and your company could stand to reap the benefits too.
+Take the opportunity to understand new technologies to deliver improved service to your customers and your company's bottomline will reap the benefits, too.